-Tony Tran is a Norwegian-Vietnamese choreographer and performer based out of Oslo, Norway, graduated from the Oslo National Academy of Arts and the Danish National School of Performing Arts Copenhagen in 2012.
-His work has consistently been concerned with masculine identities and men’s relationship to their body and sexuality, in particular how masculinity is communicated as a bodily language, as well as being a constructed identity with inherited vocabulary, expression and structure.
-His work has toured in Europe, Middle East, Asia and North America.
+Tony Tran is a Norwegian-Vietnamese choreographer and performer based in Oslo, Norway, graduated from the Oslo National Academy of Arts and the Danish National School of Performing Arts Copenhagen.
+His work has been concerned with masculine identities and men’s relationship to their body and sexuality, in particular how masculinity is communicated as a bodily language, as well as being a constructed identity with inherited vocabulary, expression and structure.
+His work has toured in 15 countries within Europe, Middle East, Asia and North America.

 In 2019, he premiered Jakob at the Nuuk Nordic Festival, a piece detailing a codependent relationship between two men, exploring power, identity and homoerotic clichés.
 The performance is a dynamic duo shifting between intimacy and violence, moving from subtle gestures to strenuous physical activities, as the performers negotiate a friendship turned romantic, oppressive, destructive and yet supportive.